PachiElCreador/MPPI-for-automous-navigation/README.md

 # Model Predictive Path Integral Control (MPPI)

 ## Overview
 This project implements a **Model Predictive Path Integral (MPPI) Control** framework for autonomous navigation and control in complex environments.
-It is based on **Information Theoretic MPC** principles and designed to handle stochastic dynamics, non-linear cost functions, and high-velocity navigation tasks.
+It is based on **Information Theoretic MPC** principles and designed to handle high-velocity navigation tasks.

 The core functionality includes creating dynamic maps, sampling-based trajectory optimization, and visualizing the results through simulation.
 The approach leverages sampling-based optimization for real-time control applications, such as aggressive autonomous driving and navigation in challenging environments.